Measurements taken with the Blood Oxygen app are not intended for medical use and are only designed for general fitness and wellness purposes.

 Here's what you need

-- Make sure that the Blood Oxygen app is available in your country or region.
+- Make sure the Blood Oxygen app is available in your country or region.
 You will be able to see this during the setup process.

 - Update your iPhone 6s or later to the latest version of iOS.